 Pardot’s email builder can be a challenge if you want to customize and style your emails without coding HTML.
 The out-of-the-box templates are made of regions for images and text, and these regions can be duplicated or removed.
 But, you’re limited to the regions in the small number of responsive templates that are available.
 Similarly, Pardot’s default landing page template doesn’t resize for mobile and is limited to out-of-the-box regions.
 Many Pardot users get around this by working with a developer to create customized templates.

 Pardot recently released a new drag-and-drop email builder.
 It’s much easier to add customizable elements like call-to-action buttons (while also making them responsive).
 But there are limitations with the new tool.
 It doesn’t offer the same advanced email sender options as the classic version, like sending from the assigned user or account owner.
 Want to use dynamic content?
-Sorry, the new builder can only be used with list emails.
-It’s also not compatible with Engagement Studio (at least, at the moment).
+Sorry, the new builder doesn’t support dynamic content.
 While these will likely be addressed by Pardot in future product updates, they’re kind of a pain for now.